 The assistant managers of a company are a step down from the manager and assist the manager with various projects.
 The assistant manager performs administrative duties and supports daily assignments.

 The senior staff is also commonly referred to as the assistant manager and is seen as being an in-between level of seniority.
-Graduate employees who just received their Doctorate or Master’s degree are often promoted to Ju-im immediately.
+Graduate employees who have just received their Doctorate or Master’s degree are often immediately promoted to Ju-im.

 Regular staff members generally work in teams headed by the team leader or managers.
 The Sa-won are deemed a bit higher than entry-level staff members.